user-synax/Kivo/PRD.md

 **Flows**

 - **Signup via provider:** clicking the button on `/signup` hits `GET /oauth/:provider`, which redirects to the provider.
-On consent, the backend callback creates a new account (email pre-verified, username generated from profile/email hints, provider avatar used if available) or auto-links to an existing local account with that email.
+On consent, the backend callback creates a new account (email pre-verified; username from Google first name / GitHub handle → email prefix → display name, empty hints skipped so nobody lands on a placeholder; provider avatar used when available) or auto-links to an existing local account with that email.
 The callback sets the httpOnly refresh cookie and passes the short-lived access token to the frontend `/oauth/callback` page in the URL.
 Rate limits: `oauth-start`, `oauth-callback`.
 - **Login via provider:** same start/callback path; if the account has 2FA enabled, the callback redirects to `/login?oauth2fa=1` with a short-lived 2FA ticket in `sessionStorage` so the existing 2FA step can finish the login.
 - **Account linking (Settings):** an authenticated user hits `POST /oauth/:provider/link-url` to get a provider authorization URL whose state embeds their userId.
 After consent, the callback links the provider to the existing account — no new account is created.
 Linking **both** Google and GitHub earns the native Kivo `verified` badge automatically (`recomputeNativeVerified`).
 Rate limit: `oauth-link` (10 per 60 s).
 - **OAuth-only accounts:** accounts created via a provider have `passwordHash: null`.
 The login endpoint returns `OAUTH_ONLY_ACCOUNT` and tells the user to use the provider button instead.
 Disabling 2FA on such accounts is allowed (password is optional).